gndec-jsk/Economics_of_Agriculture/README.md

 On completion of the course, the students will be able to:

-a.
-Analyze the role of agricultural innovations in transforming agriculture.
+- Analyze the role of agricultural innovations in transforming agriculture.
-b.
-Evaluate the nature and principles of agricultural commodity futures and options, including risk management strategies and their importance for price futures in agricultural markets.
+- Evaluate the nature and principles of agricultural commodity futures and options, including risk management strategies and their importance for price futures in agricultural markets.
-c.
-Assess the developmental role of agro-processing industries and the impact of food processing policies in India, focusing on selection, evolution, role and processing industries.
+- Assess the developmental role of agro-processing industries and the impact of food processing policies in India, focusing on selection, evolution, role and processing industries.
-d.
-Examine the political economy of agricultural policies, food security mechanisms, and the challenges and opportunities in Indian agriculture post-reform, emphasizing the importance of human capital formation in agrarian economies.
+- Examine the political economy of agricultural policies, food security mechanisms, and the challenges and opportunities in Indian agriculture post-reform, emphasizing the importance of human capital formation in agrarian economies.

 # **Unit – I**